 Learn the sweet history of the town built on chocolate and the legacy and life of its brilliant founder, Milton Hershey, at The Hershey Story, The Museum on Chocolate Avenue.
 Satisfy your sweet tooth with a Chocolate Lab class and sample warm drinking chocolate from around the globe!

-Take a self-guided driving or walking tour of Harrisburg’s impressions city murals.
+Take a self-guided driving or walking tour of Harrisburg’s expressive city murals.
 Sprocket Mural Works, in conjunction with local sponsors and regional and national artists, has beautified the city with multi-story mural masterpieces.
+Stroll through Harrisburg’s Riverfront Park to see a variety of sculptures installed along walking path.
 It’s free to explore the Art Association of Harrisburg’s galleries which highlight its members’ work in rotating themed collections.
 In Midtown Harrisburg, don’t miss the Susquehanna Art Museum, Harrisburg’s only dedicated art museum and a non-collecting museum with new exhibitions several times a year.